GibsonDisaster/TwistedStuntFarmer/README.md

-# Harvest Moon Clone
+# Twisted Stunt Farmer

 Running the game:

-With Java installed, double click on "HarvestGame.jar" to begin playing.
+With Java installed, double click on "TwistedStuntFarmer.jar" to begin playing.

 How to play: